midtown-ai/mkdocs-www/docs/glossary/f.md

  Cleaning the data in preparation of feeding it to a model.

+ When to normalize?

+   * required: Gradient-based models, deep learning, distance-based methods ([KNN], [SVM], [clustering]).
+   * not-required: Tree-based models ([decision trees], [random forests], [gradient boosting]) since they are not affected by feature scale.

+ There are different ways to normalize the data:

- Transform [features][Feature] to an explicit range between 0 and 1 for example.
+  * Min-Max scaling: Transform [features] to an explicit range between 0 and 1 for example.
+    * Use when you need bounded values, the distribution is not normal and has outliers, when dealing with data where relative differences are more important than absolute differences
+    * pros: ensures all the features are in the same scale.
+Works well for distance-based algorithms (e.g. [KNN], [K-Mean])
+    * cons: sensitive to outliers (if X_min and X_max change due to new data, rescaling needs to be redone)

 ```
            X - Xmin